The ultimate guide to stock market simulators and virtual trading

 CAPS tracks your performance over time, giving you a score based on how well you do relative to other players in the game.
 It’s not about making money so much as about earning points based on whether your pick is right and by how much it beats the stock market overall.
 But the real value is watching top performers in action and even asking them questions.

 HowTheMarketWorks is a great option for those just starting their investing journeys and is particularly geared towards students and investment clubs.
 The website targets high school and college students in business and finance classes as well as adults who are looking to learn more about the stock market.
-Users can create their own game to compete against classmates or friends and the site includes more than 300 educational articles, videos and assignments.
+Users can create their own game to compete against classmates or friends and the site includes hundreds of educational articles, videos and assignments.

 HowTheMarketWorks says that more than 400,000 students and individuals use the site each year.